dreamcatcher-tech/network/ideas/Xanadu Solution/Xanadu Solution.md

 We can use their EDL format to store references inside the state of chains.

+may try talk to Jeff Atwood about our Xanadu pitch, since he seems to understand the situation quite well: https://blog.codinghorror.com/the-xanadu-dream/
 ## Transclusion as attribution trees
 If the transclusion format was used as a way to attribute back to owners, then we can start paying for code, but also for any kind of information.
 It can be applied to physical items too.